top of page

 Bio

-Anne Scott is a contemporary kiln-formed glass and mixed-media artist.
-Starting at home with just a 15cm x 15cm kiln she upgraded to a 30cm x 30cm kiln in lockdown 2020 to complete assignments for her BA(Hons) in Glass and Ceramics for which she studied at the University of Sunderland, based at the National Glass Centre.
-Wanting to make bigger works she soon discovered fusing copper wire within a piece gave me a system of constructing much larger 3Dimensional projects.
+Anne is a fused glass and mixed media artist who got into the fused glass very late in life to get her through a bad time.
+After working for over 20 years for the Newcastle-upon-Tyne NHS Hospital trust in very busy and heavy care of the elderly ward at Freemen Hospital, she enrolled in a BA(Hons) in Glass and Ceramics at the University of Sunderland based at the National Glass Centre at the age of 61.
+She passed this with a first-class degree and completed an MA in Visual Practice Glass again at the NGC Sunderland at 65.
+Starting at home with just a 15cm x 15cm kiln she upgraded to a 30cm x 30cm kiln in lockdown 2020 to complete assignments for her BA.
+Wanting to make bigger works, she soon discovered fusing copper wire within a piece, which gave me a system for constructing much larger 3D-dimensional projects.
 In addition, playing around with firing schedules could add or remove texture within these pieces.
-And working with the chemical reactions that can be caused within some glass can add more drama to a finished artwork.
+Working with the chemical reactions caused within some glass can add more drama to the finished artwork.

 Anne Scott ,, Flowers